anartovich/streams-open-docs/content/en/docs/streams/concepts.md

 ---
-title: AMPLIFY Streams concepts
+title: Streams concepts
 linkTitle: Concepts
 weight: 150
 date: 2019-04-02
 description: Streams is a publish/subscribe (pub/sub) messaging service where the senders of messages are decoupled from the receivers of messages.
 ---

-## AMPLIFY Streams general concepts
+## Streams general concepts

 There are several key concepts in a pub/sub service: